appsquickly/typhoon-example/README.md

 then how would you:

 * Test them in isolation.
-* Configure them for both product and test scenarios.
+* Configure them for both production and test scenarios.

 ```xml